-Presentations are facilitated by Dr. Lehrer.
-Presentation content and length can be tailored to meet needs, including for fraternities, military, athletic teams and other groups.
+Presentations are facilitated by Dr. Josie Lehrer, and can take place online or in person.
+Their content and length can be tailored to meet your needs and interests, including for fraternities, military, athletic teams and other groups.

-Dr. Lehrer is open to co-facilitating with staff/faculty from your organization or campus.
-Presentations can be conducted in English or Spanish (including Spanish film content).
+Dr. Lehrer is open to co-facilitating with colleagues from your organization, and can give presentations in English or Spanish (including Spanish-language MSP film content).

 Fees are sliding scale.
 Please contact Dr. Lehrer to discuss details.